latacora/eidolon/README.md

 >
 > 2. (Latacora) a library of [specter][specter] navigators

-A library of all the useful [specter][specter] navigators @lvh keeps copy-pasting to every new project.
+A library of all the useful [specter][specter] navigators we keep copy-pasting.

 [specter]: https://github.com/nathanmarz/specter